kevalsayar/SmartContracts/BEP-20TokenVesting/README.md

 ## **3. Testing**

-Run tests to ensure the escrow contract behaves as expected:
+Run tests to ensure the BEP-20 token vesting contract behaves as expected:

 ```
 $ truffle test
 ```

-The test suite includes comprehensive tests to validate the functionality and behavior of the escrow smart contract.
+The test suite includes comprehensive tests to validate the functionality and behavior of the BEP-20 token vesting smart contract.
 Ensure all tests pass before deploying the contract in a production environment.

 ## **4. Examples**